 The PI(3,4,5)P3 that is then made is thought to regulate the location and activity of several primary effectors by binding to conserved domains within their protein structure, the most clearly understood of which are a subgroup of pleckstrin homology (PH) domains.
 Thus, PI(3,4,5)P3 is thought to co-ordinate the regulation of various downstream responses.

-Figure 3 (right) shows that PI(3,4,5)P3 is a critical second messenger that is able to interact with the PH domains of a variety of different proteins.
+Figure 3 (below)) shows that PI(3,4,5)P3 is a critical second messenger that is able to interact with the PH domains of a variety of different proteins.
 Recruitment and activation of these proteins enables the signal to be relayed to downstream targets, ultimately resulting in regulation of vital cellular functions.
 Figure adapted from Hawkins et al., 2006.